Reasonable and Restrained Spanking is Legal

 Are You Allowed to Spank Your Child?

 Although it is not illegal to use an object to hit the child, the odds of criminal charges are significantly higher when a parent spanks a child with an object, like a belt, a wooden spoon, a shoe, a branch, or any other object.
-Although this form of discipline may have been extremely common in the past, the standard of acceptable spanking has changed.
+Although this form of discipline may have been prevalent in the past, the standard of acceptable spanking has changed.
+In many cases, the government now takes the position that spanking your child is illegal in Michigan.
 Additionally, the government is routinely filing felony charges, called Assault with a Dangerous Weapon, against parents who use objects for physical discipline.

 Spanking Versus Child Abuse

 The punishment is frequently considered child abuse when there is evidence of an injury.
-Child abuse in Michigan means nonaccidental, physical or mental harm to a child by any person responsible for the child’s health or welfare.
+Child abuse in Michigan means nonaccidental, physical, or mental harm to a child by any person responsible for the child’s health or welfare.
 Parents that have experienced spanking punishments by a belt or a “switch” in their childhood may genuinely believe it is a suitable way to discipline their children because that is all they’ve ever known, and it “was good enough for them.”
-So, it’s quite easy to see that what might be considered old-fashioned routine discipline can quickly escalate to a contemporary child abuse charge.
+So, it’s pretty easy to see that what might be considered old-fashioned routine discipline can quickly escalate to a contemporary child abuse charge.
+A prosecutor’s personal disdain for corporal punishment does not make spanking your child illegal in Michigan; however, it might mean that you have to defend yourself even if you’ve used reasonable, thoughtful physical discipline.

 Spanking Can and Will Be Used against You